 Even if a certain police operation was found to be unlawful and violated the suspect's Article 8 rights, the next question is; 'so what?'
 What must be remembered is that a breach of Article 8 does not mean that the material must be excluded as a fair trial could take place under Article 6.
 It all depends on the circumstances but the case law tends to be leaning towards a requirement of bad faith before an Article 8 violation will have an impact on a criminal trial.
 Where, for example, police officers have deliberately placed someone in a police cell in order to record the comments made by the cell-mate then that may lead to a violation that is sufficient for the Court to intervene; see R v Allan Crim LR 716 or if communications between a lawyer and a prison are monitored, per R v Grant 2 Cr.
 App.
 R 29, CA.

 RIPA has been with us for some time now.
-There are some 43 categories of public authority able to watch over us in some way or other under RIPA.
+There are many categories of public authority able to watch over us in some way or other under RIPA.
 Unarguably the Courts have given the police and the prosecution much leeway in the authorisation process but still we can rely on the authorities to go to excess and breach the rules in such a fundamental way that people can literally get off a murder charge; see R v Sutherland & Ors (2002) Jan 29, Nottingham Crown Court - when the police recorded conversations between suspects and their legal advisors.
 The moral of the story is there is still scope for the defence to probe and test the lawfulness of surveillance evidence in the right circumstances.

 Looking for more information?